 When I returned from Lemnos Island, I reached the port of Kavala late at night.
 As I wanted to take the morning ferry to Samothraki Island, I decided to drive 120 kilometers on the highway to reach my intermediary destination, the town of Alexandroupolis.
-I went to the municipal campground in Alexandroupolis where I was charged the price of a campervan again because I planned to sleep in the car.
+I went to the municipal campground in Alexandroupolis where they charged me the price of a campervan because I planned to sleep in the car.
 The following day, I paid a bigger price for almost the same reason (having a big car) when I boarded with my car on the ferry for Samothraki Island.

 The first day on Samothraki Island

 Short Description: I took the ferry from Alexandroupolis Port to Kamariotissa, in Samothraki Island.
 I made a detour to Hora, the capital of the island, and then I descended to the campgrounds near Varades Beach.
-In the afternoon, I explored the Fonias Valley, with its waterfalls and vathres, and then continued toward Kipos Beach.
+In the afternoon, I explored the Fonias Valley with its waterfalls and vathres and then continued toward Kipos Beach.

-From Hora I drove down toward the sea and socialized with some goats that were calmly grazing along the road.
+From Hora, I drove down toward the sea and socialized with some goats calmly grazing along the road.
 I stopped in the first campground near Varades Beach, which was freely organized in a small forest.
 I found a good place to sleep during the night and then headed toward the Fonias Valley.
 When I reached the starting point of the trail going up the valley, I parked the car and started to hike.
 After almost one hour of hiking, I found a big waterfall and a vathres at the end of the valley.

 I came back along the valley to my car and then continued to drive along the coastline until I reached one of the most secluded and remote beaches of the island, Kipos Beach.
-The pebbled beach sat hidden in a small bay at the feet of a rocky mountain.
+The pebbled beach sat hidden in a small bay at the foot of a rocky mountain.
 Unfortunately, it was facing the east, so the mountain shadowed it early in the afternoon.
 A valley with shrubs and herds of goats grazing around started from the beach and went up into the mountain.
 In the evening, I came back to the campground in Varades and parked my car in the forest.